4. Licence requirements

 - Any road, footway, beach or other area to which the public have access without payment

-A consent is needed if you want to sell or to offer to sell things in the street.
+A consent is needed if you want to sell or to offer to sell things in the street (which can include selling things on East Devon District Council owned land).

 If you are planning on having either recorded or live music at your event you will usually need to apply for a music licence.